-Delphine was drawn to work for the Cavendish in 2003 by its ethos of providing free therapy to all and working closely with mainstream healthcare.
+Delphine is our medical herbalist and diet advisor.
+She was drawn to work for the Cavendish in 2003 by its ethos of providing free therapy to all and working closely with mainstream healthcare.
 She is a member of the National Institute of Medical Herbalists, has been working as a herbalist in private practice in Sheffield since 1988 and is also involved in teaching about herbal medicine in a variety of settings.
-Recently, Delphine has trained to be an assessor for the Cavendish Centre.

 When not at work, Delphine enjoys being the mother of a teenager, working on an allotment, walking the hills with her dogs and singing!

 Helen is a qualified Nutritionist, registered with the Association for Nutrition.
 Having been diagnosed with breast cancer aged 42, when her four children were at primary school, she is passionate about the importance of nutrition.

 Helen is proud to offer trusted, professional advice on a range of issues that are important after a cancer diagnosis.
 All her dietary advice is rigorously based on scientific evidence, not fads, trends or gimmicks, and is in line with mainstream recommendations from the NHS and the World Cancer Research Fund.